FridayMarch26th/FridayMarch26th.github.io/_notes/growth.md

 ```@group_ends *= relpointbbox(0, @P).y > 0.6```

+THe next few steps are extremely similar to [this example](/notes/tendrils) (and others - these are common techniques)...

-Next, in the same manner as [this example](/notes/tendrils), we subdivide the curves and use the typical combination of a FuseSOP followed by a PolyPathSOP to convert the mass of overlapping prims into a tidy curve network.
+We subdivide the curves and use the typical combination of a FuseSOP followed by a PolyPathSOP to convert the mass of overlapping prims into a tidy curve network.

 ![Subdivided Ggrowth](/assets/notes/growth/growth_subd.gif)

-Similarly, we also need our accumulating arrival time attrib.
+We also need our accumulating arrival time attrib.
 For that we need our start group, but this will have been removed by the FSPSOP.
 With many points in the FSP start group network it's worth restoring that group procedurally.
 The last few ops look a bit like this:

 ![The story so far](/assets/notes/growth/growth_sofar.jpg)